AustinCodingAcademy/advanced-express-practice/README.md

 * ProductModel - name, description
 * Change the code in the controllers to use the Models instead of hard coded arrays

+#Part 5 - Mongoose
+* In server/index.js, import and use mongoose.
+Connect to a database "advanced-express-practice"
+* Create the mongoose models for Contact, Vehicle, Comment Product
+* CommentModel - body
+* ContactModel - name, occupation, avatar
+* VehicleModel - year, make, model
+* ProductModel - name, description
+* Change the code in the controllers to use the Models instead of hard coded arrays

 ### Points
 * Base - 10pts
 * Data shows in the page for the Lists - 5pts each (20pts)